- slide 1 of 5

 - slide 4 of 5

-There are many other accommodations that can be made for physically disabled children who attend public schools.
+There are many other accommodations that can be made for children with physical disabilities who attend public schools.
 For example, children who use a wheelchair or who walk with the assistance of crutches, braces or a walker can be given access to a school elevator in multi-level buildings.
 Appropriate accommodations should also ensure that these students have the necessary amount of physical space necessary to maneuver about in a classroom setting.

 Students who struggle with communication as a result of a disorder such as cerebral palsy may benefit from speech/language therapy, communication boards, voice synthesizers or other assistive technology.
 Speech and language disorders refer to problems with communication related to areas such as oral motor function.
 These problems can range from basic sound substitutions to the inability to understand and use language or speak functionally.
 Speech and language disorders can be caused by hearing loss, neurological problems, brain injury, intellectual disability or physical impairments such as cleft lip or palate.
 In many cases, however, the cause is unknown.
 These impairments involve communication disorders such as stuttering, articulation problems, language impairments or a voice issue that adversely affects a child's education.